epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Your SRCP account is ready.
 There is a brief introductory video and overview of SRCP on the documentation homepage: https://srcp-docs.readthedocs.io/

 If you feel you would like me to demonstrate the basic functionality of SRCP (logging in, starting a remote desktop, running applications etc) I am happy to set up a meeting with you.
 Otherwise, to use SRCP you will need to either use a computer connected to the Cambridge University Network, or the Cambridge University VPN.
-Instructions for connecting to the VPN as here:
+Instructions for connecting to the VPN are here:

 https://help.uis.cam.ac.uk/service/network-services/remote-access/uis-vpn